-- monthly and quarterly cash-flow reports released to ASX, which are posted on the Company's website; (a) - (b) the Annual Report, which is distributed to shareholders if they have elected to receive a printed version and is otherwise available for viewing and downloading from the Company's website; - the AGM and other general meetings (the notices for which are available for viewing and downloading (c) from the Company's website) called in accordance with the Corporations Act and to obtain shareholder approvals as appropriate.
-The Executive Chairman/Managing Director (where appropriate) gives an address at the AGM updating shareholders on the Company's activities; - (d) Half-Yearly Directors' and Financial Reports, which are available for viewing and downloading from the Company's website; and - other announcements released to ASX as required under the continuous disclosure requirements of the (e) ASX Listing Rules and other information that may be mailed to shareholders, which are available for viewing and downloading from the Company's website.
+- Monthly and Quarterly Cash Flow Reports released to ASX, which are posted on the Company's website; (a) - Annual Reports, which are distributed to shareholders if they have elected to receive a printed version (b) and is otherwise available for viewing and downloading from the Company's website; - the AGM and other general meetings (the notices for which are available for viewing and downloading (c) from the Company's website) called in accordance with the Corporations Act and to obtain shareholder approvals as appropriate.
+The Executive Chairman/Managing Director (where appropriate) gives an address at the AGM updating shareholders on the Company's activities; - (d) Half Year and Full Year Directors' and Financial Reports, which are available for viewing and downloading from the Company's website; and - other announcements released to ASX as required under the continuous disclosure requirements of the (e) ASX Listing Rules and other information that may be mailed to shareholders, which are available for viewing and downloading from the Company's website.